devrishivermaa/capsule-commandos/README.md

 ## Overview
 This repository contains the *capsule-commandos'* submission for the **Capsule Vision 2024 Challenge**.
-The project focuses on multi-class abnormality classification in video capsule endoscopy (VCE) frames, aiming to achieve accurate, automated detection of abnormalities.
+The project focuses on multi-class abnormality classification in video capsule endoscopy (VCE) frames, aiming to achieve accurate, automated detection of abnormalities. our team capsule commandos achieved 7th place ranking with a test set performance of Mean AUC: 0.7314 and balanced accuracy: 0.3235.

 ### Key Features
 - **Deep Learning Models**: Includes Vision Transformers, CNNs, and ResNet architectures which we applied